Hajj pilgrims 'stone the devil' as Muslims mark Eid al-Adha

 This year's figure of 1.8 million pilgrims is similar to last year's, and Saudi authorities said on Saturday that 1.6 million of them came from abroad.

-The stoning ritual coincides with the feast of the sacrifice, or Eid al-Adha, which honours Abraham's willingness to sacrifice his son before God offered a sheep instead.
+The stoning ritual coincides with Eid al-Adha, or the feast of the sacrifice, which honours Abraham's willingness to sacrifice his son before God offered a sheep instead.

 Worshippers typically slaughter a sheep and offer part of the meat to the needy.

-This year's hajj and Eid al-Adha holiday have been clouded by the war between Israel and Hamas in the Gaza Strip.
+This year's hajj and Eid al-Adha holiday have been clouded by the war between Israel and Palestinian militant group Hamas in the Gaza Strip.

-"We are very sad for the Palestinians, and we have prayed a lot for them," said Intissar, a 25-year-old Syrian living in Saudi Arabia, who declined to give her surname.
+"We don't feel the Eid holiday because our brothers in Gaza are oppressed under the (Israeli) occupation," said Najem Nawwar, a 43-year-old Egyptian pilgrim.

-King Salman invited 2,000 Palestinians to the hajj at his own expense, half of whom are family members of victims in Gaza who have sought refuge elsewhere.
+King Salman invited 2,000 Palestinians to the hajj at his own expense including relatives of Gazans who have sought refuge elsewhere.

 But Saudi authorities have warned no political slogans would be tolerated during the pilgrimage.